aGFja2Vy/atoll-Passgen/README.md

-# Atoll (modified)
+# Atoll-PassGen

 Atoll is a library for generating cryptographically secure and highly random secrets.
-Modified by Payton Erickson for use in Cybersecurity competitions
+Modified by Payton Erickson for use in a Password Generator

 ## Features